jerryhgladinet/docs/user_droid/source/manage_edit.rst

 >>>>>>>>>>>>>>>

 The **Copy** option lets user copy a file and paste it into another folder of choice.
-The **Cut** option allows to remove a file from a certain folder and paste it into another folder.
+The **Cut** option allows to remove a file from a certain folder and paste it into another.

 .. image:: _static/2023NewImage71.png